cf73/humanity/content/collections/books/the-story-of-ferdinand.md

     content:
       -
         type: text
-        text: 'Writer Maria Popova reminds us of Ferdinand, the peaceful bull, and of how his timeless story came to be tol' -
+        text: 'Writer Maria Popova reminds us of Ferdinand, the peaceful bull, and of how his timeless story came to be told:  '
+      -
         type: text
         marks: